Pap Smear Recommendations

 - Annual well-woman visits are recommended to start as young as 13-15 years of age.
 This annual visit focuses on age appropriate education regarding development, body image, immunizations, contraception, preventing sexually transmitted infections, and healthy living.
 The well-woman visit may include a complete physical exam, pelvic exam, external genitalia exam, breast exam, STI screening, urinalysis, pregnancy test, and discussion of health status and sexual history.

-- An annual well-woman exam (which may include a Pap smear based on guidelines*) is required to receive a prescription for birth control pills.
+- In order to receive a prescription for birth control pills, an annual well-woman exam (which may include a Pap smear based on guidelines*) is required.

 - Women who have had a total hysterectomy do not need a Pap smear.
 Women who still have their cervix intact should continue screening according to these guidelines.*